keptn/keptn.github.io/content/docs/0.2.0/CLI/setup-cli/index.md

 which provides an introduction to keptn.

 ## Prerequisites
+- A successful installation of the [keptn CLI](../../installation/setup-keptn/)
 - A successful keptn server installation (including the tools like kubectl, ...)
 - A GitHub organization, a GitHub user, and [personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).